-Meadowbrook Farm Park: Meadowbrook is a 460-acre, historic farm property located in the cities of North Bend and Snoqualmie that commands sweeping views of Mount Si and the Cascade Mountain Range.
+thousands of years by the Snoqualmie people, and remains of high cultural importance to the Snoqualmie Tribe today.
 In the late 1800's, it was a thriving hop ranch and was later used for vegetable crops and dairy farming through the 1960's.
-Meadowbrook Farm is owned by the Cities of North Bend and Snoqualmie, and is managed by the Meadowbrook Farm Preservation Association.
+Meadowbrook Farm is owned by the Cities of North Bend and Snoqualmie, and is managed by the Meadowbrook Farm Preservation Association Si View Metropolitan Park District.